apache/spark/docs/sql-ref-syntax-qry-select-transform.md

 * **RECORDWRITER**

     Specifies a fully-qualified class name of a custom RecordWriter.
-A default value is `org.apache.hadoop.hive.ql.exec.TextRecordWriter`.
+The default value is `org.apache.hadoop.hive.ql.exec.TextRecordWriter`.

 * **RECORDREADER**

     Specifies a fully-qualified class name of a custom RecordReader.
-A default value is `org.apache.hadoop.hive.ql.exec.TextRecordReader`.
+The default value is `org.apache.hadoop.hive.ql.exec.TextRecordReader`.

 * **script**

-    Specifies a command to process data.
+    Specifies a command or a path to script to process data.

 ### SerDe behavior

-Spark uses Hive Serde `org.apache.hadoop.hive.serde2.lazy.LazySimpleSerDe` by default, columns will be transformed to `STRING` and combined by tabs before feeding to the user script.
+Spark uses Hive Serde `org.apache.hadoop.hive.serde2.lazy.LazySimpleSerDe` by default, columns will be casted to `STRING` and combined by tabs before feeding to the user script.
 All `NULL` values will be converted to the literal string `"\N"` in order to differentiate `NULL` values from empty strings.
 The standard output of the user script will be treated as TAB-separated STRING columns, any cell containing only `"\N"` will be re-interpreted